esl/MongoosePush/guides/configuration.md

-## Environmental variables
+## Environment variables

-Environmental variables to configure a production release.
+Environment variables to configure a production release.

 #### Settings for HTTP endpoint:
 * `PUSH_HTTPS_BIND_ADDR` - Bind IP address of the HTTP endpoint.
 Default value in prod release is "127.0.0.1", but docker overrides this with "0.0.0.0"